09ae9c/Script/qvpub/README.md

 1. findout all notes at 'Users/TC/Quiver.qvlibrary'
 2. foreach notes and filter which has tag 'Blog'
 3. parse notes content and rewirte to 'Users/TC/Blog/source/_post'
+4. during parse, if -u argument set to 'y', it will upload all image resources to https://sm.ms
-4. execute a Hexo command to generate blogs and deploy to remote, see [09ae9c.github.io](https://github.com/09ae9c/09ae9c.github.io) for more infomation about hexo blog
+5. execute a Hexo command to generate blogs and deploy to remote, see [09ae9c.github.io](https://github.com/09ae9c/09ae9c.github.io) for more infomation about hexo blog

 for convenience, you can add this command to alias, e.g.